genmeblog/techtest/docs/api.md

 -   single column name
 -   seq of column names
 -   map of keys (group names) and row indexes
--   value returned by function taking row as map
+-   value returned by function taking row as map (limited to `:select-keys`)

 Note: currently dataset inside dataset is printed recursively so it renders poorly from markdown.
 So I will use `:as-seq` result type to show just group names and groups.